cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 I'm not sure what happened at PatientsLikeMe, but from LinkedIn I can tell that there was a mass migration of ex-Selventa to [Quartz Bio](https://www.quartz.bio/), who also appear to be [hiring BEL people](https://www.linkedin.com/jobs/view/knowledge-management-expert-quartzbio-at-precision-medicine-group-1714058313/) to join their team.
-After burning out from finishing my PhD in late 2019, I haven't been proactive about keeping up with many people (quarantine life isn't making me feel that kind of motivation either, which is categorically different from the entire day I spent researching and preparing this blog post), though I do personally know some of them and could ask...
+After burning out from finishing my PhD in late 2019, I haven't been proactive about keeping up with many people (quarantine life isn't making me feel that kind of motivation either, which is somehow categorically different from the entire day I spent researching and preparing this blog post), though I do personally know some of them and could ask...

-During my time at Fraunhofer, there were a lot of people working with BEL.
-Many of them made tools and algorithms that never got published, so unfortunately, they are not included in this history.

 One of the other peculiarities about the history of BEL is the adjacent history of BioPAX.
 This happened _way_ before my time, so I wonder why they diverged so much.
 I think that they're ultimately trying to accomplish the same thing,